 中华古籍善本联合书目 Chinese Shanben Catalog (图录 of 3,481 editions of 善本 in Chinese and international collections.
 In most cases only the first page of the first juan is available for viewing.
 The information provided about the holding institutions is rather cryptic.)

 Regrettably, NLC does not currently provide a central search index to all of the databases above.
-Most of the collections however are actually listed in the Guji faxian system.
+Most of the collections however are actually listed in the Zhongguo Yanjiu Faxian system.
 An empty search in this system will bring up a complete list of purely bibliographic entries and entries for scanned rare books from many libraries from China and beyond.
 Selecting the 开源 option allows browsing the free online collections of all libraries by subject (an extended 四库 classification).
-This function might in many cases provide better discovery options for the material in the free NLC collections that the actual databases above, but many of the links in Guji Faxian have not yet been update to the free version of the NLC databases.
+This function might in many cases provide better discovery options for the material in the free NLC collections that the actual databases above, but many of the links in Zhongguo Yanjiu Faxian have not yet been update to the free version of the NLC databases.

 The Song Tomb Inscriptions Database is the first section of Zhonghua Shuju’s Chinese Stone Inscriptions Database 《中華石刻數據庫》.
-It includes 8,800 items in its first part 初编 and 1,940 items in its second part 续编.
+It includes 8,800 items in its first part 初编, 1,940 items in its second part 续编, and 1999 items in the third part 三编.
 The database has been constructed under the direction of the Song Historian Li Weiguo.
 The texts have been collated from various sources like the 《全宋文》, archeological reports and from private collections of rubbings.
 The sources of each epitaph are given on the respective page.
 Where available high quality images of the rubbings have been added to the database and can be viewed side by side with the text.
 The database is full-text searchable, but operates copy protection.
 Copying of text is only possible via a pop-up that will show when a section of text is marked.

-Please note: While searching will bring up results from both the 初编 and the 续编, if you want to browse the included items of each part you have to switch manually to the other part of the database.
+Please note: While searching will bring up results from all the different parts (初编, 续编, 三编) if you want to browse the included items of each part you have to switch manually to the other part of the database.
 You can do this by selecting the 中华石刻数据库 logo on the top left and then select the respective part from the menu of the individual sub-databases.

 To make use of all the database features you have to sign in with a user account.
 You have the following two choices: